pineappletea/Penetration-Testing-Course/week 1/README.md

 The debugger displayed the file with the comment "This javascript code looks strange...is it obfuscated???"

-Pasting the code into a [deobfuscator](https://lelinhtinh.github.io/de4js/) lead to this legible code
+Pasting the code into a [deobfuscator](https://lelinhtinh.github.io/de4js/) lead to this readable code

 ```
 function makeInviteCode() {